 By G. Harry McLaughlin

 My readability formula SMOG estimates the years of education needed to understand a piece of writing.

+SMOG is widely used, particularly for checking health messages.
 A 2010 study in the Journal of The Royal College of Physicians of Edinburgh calls SMOG the gold standard and concludes that it should be the preferred measure of webpage readability.

 The precise formula for SMOG yields an outstandingly high 0.985 correlation with the grades of readers who had 100% comprehension of test materials.

 Here is the formula generalized for more than 30 sentences:

 The standard error of the estimated grade level is 1.5159 grades, comparable to that of other readability formulae.

 For a pdf file of the original paper click G.

 Harry McLaughlin (1969) SMOG grading: A new readability formula.
 Journal of Reading, 12 (8) 639-646.

 You may have seen SMOG conversion tables compiled by one Harold C. McGraw.